-- Administer tests during the days specified for each content by the LAC within the MSDE testing window. - Follow the directions and read the scripts in the TAM verbatim to students.
-Translated scripts in Spanish are available under the Resources section on the MCAP Portal at https://support.mdassessments.com/. - Remove or cover any classroom displays that provide information related to the content being assessed or to test-taking strategies (refer to Section 2.3). - Provide students with all required test materials as listed in the TAM. - Prevent the use of prohibited materials (refer to Section 2.3) during testing Sections.
-Note that results may be invalidated for students who use cell phones or other prohibited electronic devices during a test Section, including after a student turns in their test materials, and during a break (see exception listed in Section 2.2.1).
+- Administer tests during the days specified for each content by the LAC within the MSDE testing window. - Remove or cover any classroom displays that provide information related to the content being assessed or to test-taking strategies (refer to Section 2.3). - Provide students with all required test materials listed in the TAM. - Prevent the use of prohibited materials (refer to Section 2.3) during testing.
+Note that results may be invalidated for students who use cell phones or other prohibited electronic devices during a test Section, after a student has submitted the Section for online testing or test